Well posedness for multi-dimensional junction problems with Kirchoff-type conditions: One-dimensional time dependent junctions

+We leave it up to the reader to convince him/herself that, if the above does not hold as $\delta\to 0$, then the conclusion of the theorem holds.

-Using the classical $\sup$- and $\inf$-convolutions we may assume that $u$ and $v$ are respectively semiconvex and semiconcave with respect to $t$.
+Replacing $u$ and $v$ respectively by the classical $\sup$- and $\inf$-convolutions in time, we may assume that \eqref{takis541} still holds, perhaps for a different $t_0$ and shorter time interval, and that $u$ and $v$ are respectively semiconvex and semiconcave and, hence, Lipschitz continuous with respect to $t$.
+Moreover, in view of the assumed uniform coercivity of the Hamiltonians, it follows that $u$ is also Lipschitz continuous in $x$; note that we do not make a similar claim for $v$.

 Of course, this means that we need to consider \eqref{takis1} in a smaller time interval and evaluate $H$ at a different time.
 It is, however, standard that this does not alter the outcome, and, hence, we omit the details.